begmuhommet/low-ops-docs/docs/application/operations/firewall.md

 ![](../../assets/create_firewall_rule.jpg)

-- Re-deploy the application by following the steps from [here](./docs/how-to/application_actions.md).
+- Re-deploy the application by following the steps from [Application Actions Tutorial](../application/operations/application_actions.md).

 - From the `Deployment` tab, use the URL to log in to Mendix Studio Pro.